 It’s true that chickens aren’t exactly picky eaters.
 Most of the time, anyway.
 They love to eat out in the yard–grass, weeds, flowers, bugs.
 They eat tiny rocks, all sorts of plants and fruits, breads, pasta and rice (cooked).
 All sorts of things.
 They even eat meat.
 Their own eggs.
 And have been known to eat each other if the unfortunate opportunity presents itself.

-You'll probably notice your chickens have food preferences.
+You’ll probably notice your chickens have food preferences.
 Mine do.
 They prefer cucumbers over carrots, for example.
-They aren't that thrilled about bread.
+They aren’t that thrilled about bread.
 They love some weeds out in the yard more than others.
-Some of them LOVE worms, others stick their beaks up at the squirmy, dirty worms.
+Some of them LOVE worms, others won’t touch them.

 Over time, you’ll come to see what your chickens go crazy for and what they don’t really like much and you can adjust your treats and scrap feeding accordingly.

 It’s a good idea to limit the amount of ‘extra’ food you have available to your chickens, so that they won’t stop eating their commercial food.
 Chickens are a bit like children in this regard.
 If you feed them lots of candy, it will spoil their dinner.
 And chickens need the food prepared for them.
 It has a bunch of nutrients and other things that your chicken needs and probably won’t get in other ways.
 They need at least part of their diet to be commercial food to keep a healthy balance.

 So, sometimes things your chickens should not eat are actually okay for them to eat.
 If they do it in moderation.

 But there are also lots of things your chickens should not eat.
 Ever.
 Here’s a list:

 1. Raw potatoes and potato sprouts.
 Raw potatoes are hard for chickens to digest while the green parts of potatoes and the sprouts are toxic.